tomavoulete/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 Use Python to understand U.S. bikeshare data.
-Calculate statistcs and build an interactive environment where a user chooses the data and filter for a dataset to analyse.
+Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyse.